aws-samples/aws-resource-counter/README.md

 > Every time you change Lambda function configuration file `services.json` you need to execute steps 3 and 4 again.
 > You also need to confirm if Lambda execution role has the correct permission to execute the methods defined on configuration file.

+**Route Propagation**
+If you want to monitor and alarm route propagation from AWS Direct Connect and/or AWS Site-to-Site VPN, check [how to configure it](/route-propagation.md).